IP scanners are an essential tool to help you monitor your network for new devices.

 OpenVAS is a free tool and is one of the leading network vulnerability testers.
 The tool is offered as an integration by Acunetix.
 This system allows you to set up different levels of scans and each process can take a long time to run.
 It is rare to let the system run through all of its tests.

 When scanning your network, you can use OpenVAS’s Task Wizard to guide you through the scanning process.
-A simple scan allows you to enter an IP address of the machine and you will be able to view the results alongside a summary and visualizations.
+A simple scan allows you to enter the machine’s IP address, and you will be able to view the results alongside a summary and visualizations.

 More advanced scan options can be configured through the Advanced Task Wizard.
 The advanced wizard lets you set a task name, enter a configuration for the scan, schedule future scans, and more.
-These options give you the ability to scan for more issues that less regular/comprehensive scanning might miss.
+These options allow you to scan for more issues that less regular/comprehensive scanning might miss.

 Although the “VAS” in the name stands for “vulnerability assessment scanner,” this is a penetration testing tool rather than an automated system.
 This is because a full scan of a typical system would take a very long time to run, so it is more frequently used for specific tests.